ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

-If the event log node wants to force renegotiation of partition bindings amongst a consumer group, it SHOULD gracefully close all partition-bound links and the respective consumers SHOULD attempt to establish a new link, again with indicating the consumer group, but without specifying a partition.
+If the event log node wants to force renegotiation of partition bindings amongst a consumer group, it SHOULD gracefully close all partition-bound links and the respective consumers SHOULD attempt to establish a new link, again with the consumer group, but without specifying a partition.

 The event log node MAY also attach consumer group links while leaving them partition-agnostics, allowing for multiple partitions to be associated with a